smkerr/nacsos/Readme.md

 ## Summary

-NACSOS is a django site for managing collections of documents, screening or coding them by hand, and doing NLP tasks with them like topic modelling or classifiation.
+NACSOS is a django site for managing collections of documents, screening or coding them by hand, and doing NLP tasks with them like topic modelling or classification.

 It was built for handling collections of scientific document metadata, but has extensions that deal with twitter data and parliamentary data.